JeannieChen/R-Basics/README.md

 3. TF-IDF.R (2): Function that implements topic modeling by simply giving text dataset, target column, grouping tags and plot(boolean value.
 If TRUE output plots of analysis).

+4. Ames (STAT 4620 Final Project) (2): The main question of interest in this dataset is How do home features add up to its price tag?
+This analysis involves forming a predictive model for the response variable, SalePrice, as a function of the 79 predictor variables.
+The 79 predictor variables are described in the file data description.txt.
+- 4620_project.Rmd: dataset EDA
+- 4620_model.R: Propose  a  predictive  model  for  the  response  variable  using the train.dat training data and provide evidence of the appropriateness of your model